frohlfing/laravel-websocket/README.md

     php artisan websocket:serve > /dev/null 2>&1 &
     ```

-However, it is better to use a process monitor such as [Supervisor](http://supervisord.org/) (on Mac and Linux)
+However, it is better to use a process monitor such as [Supervisor](http://supervisord.org/) (under Mac and Linux)
-or [NSSM](http://nssm.cc) (on Windows) to automatically restart the Web Socket if it fails.
+or [NSSM](http://nssm.cc) (under Windows) to automatically restart the Web Socket if it fails.

 ## Installation under Mac and Linux